 - Introduction to Rcpp Attributes

-Before beginning you should also ensure that you have installed all prerequisites for working with Rcpp, including:
+You should also ensure that you have installed all necessary prerequisites for working with Rcpp.
+In particular, you will need a compiler toolchain to be able to compile C++ code.

 Rcpp Attributes

-Rcpp versions 0.10.1+ include several features that make it very easy to write R functions in C++ and use them seamlessly in interactive R sessions.
-These features make use of Rcpp attributes, a high-level syntax for adding annotations to C++ source files.
+function, and makes use of Rcpp attributes, a high-level syntax for adding annotations to C++ source files.

 #include <Rcpp.h>